FailAcademy/learning/wdp-vancouver/_lessons/week-02/05-jquery-animation.md

 ## Exercise 2

-Your second exercise is to research **jQuery plugins**. jQuery plugins are script files containing jQuery that other people have written and that you can include in your website to add extra functionality without having to write all of the code yourself first.
+Your second exercise is to research **jQuery plugins**. jQuery plugins are script files containing jQuery that other people have written and that you can include in your website to add extra functionality without having to write all of the code yourself.

 For example:

 - An image slider
 - A media lightbox